 Once you’re happy with your design, you should try and optimize your site settings to some extent.
 Different website builders are different, but GoDaddy allows you to add a favicon, basic metadata, and social media links, among other things.

 If you’ve got this far, congratulations!
 As long as you’re happy with your overall design and content, it’s time to hit publish.
 Remember, you will be able to continue editing once you’ve sent your site live, so don’t worry if things aren’t absolutely perfect.

 At the end of the day, to build a website for free is actually extremely easy.
 Simply create an account with a free website builder like Wix or Weebly, and follow the steps outlined above.
 Although we used the GoDaddy website builder as our main example, most website builders with a free plan will fit the above process.

 Remember, you’re not finished the moment you hit the publish button.
 It’s important to keep up with ongoing maintenance, publish new content regularly, and build a strong audience if you want to achieve online success.

 If you’d like to find out more about the builders mentioned in detail in this article, have a look at how to build a website with Wix (opens in new tab), and how to build a website with GoDaddy (opens in new tab).
-You can also read our comparisons that pit GoDaddy vs Wix, and Wix vs Squarespace vs Weebly.
+You can also read our comparisons that pit GoDaddy vs Wix (opens in new tab), and Wix vs Squarespace vs Weebly (opens in new tab).